-After the craziness of the Cinco de Mayo festival on Cherokee Street, we chilled at our friend Shine’s house.
+After the craziness of a busy festival in Soulard, we chilled at our friend Shine’s house.
 It was a stark contrast to the packed street party that was jammed with people, bright lights, and HEAT – Shine’s house was cool, dim, and surrounded by resting plants.
 It was just the four of us.

 She mentioned that the night before, she had been to Monks Mound to celebrate the moon.
 Monks Mound is in Cahokia Mounds, across the river in Collinsville, IL.
 Monks Mound is the largest human-made mound in the country.
 She spoke of how powerful it was to be so close to the moon, fog in the valleys, the energy of all the people who had once been there….
 20,000 people lived there, making it larger than London in 1250 AD.

 After a raucous family dinner, we made our way over to Illinois.
 The surrounding area was a little eerie – rundown homes, race track, landfill, liquor stores, ghost towns – a lot of buried dreams.